Custom Packaging

 Each layer deserves a materials passport so the downstream recycler knows exactly what they are handling—no vague “maybe it’s paper” stories.

 On my last visit to our Shenzhen facility, I watched operators stack Fedrigoni 24pt recycled board sheets and feed them into a new CNC die cutter; the board flexed with the precision we needed for luxury retail packaging while still staying stiff enough to cradle a ceramic vase during drop testing.
+In Guangzhou, a sister line was running molded pulp inserts on a 12-cavity thermoforming machine, trimming wet pulp at 180-220°C and curing it in a drying tunnel before it ever hit final QC.

 The crew tracked every cut, and that accountability shows up on my weekly operations recap.
 I remember when just getting a die-cut spec on time felt like asking for a unicorn—now the operators track lead times better than most of my exes tracked text replies.

 Sustainable inserts are a closed-loop effort: Fedrigoni’s PCW board, Sun Chemical water-based inks, and H.B.
 Fuller water-based adhesives keep compostability intact, which simply doesn’t happen when someone slaps polyester lamination over the whole thing.
+On the floor, we specify vegetable-based lubricants for the cutting table and low-VOC adhesive beads dispensed by automated nozzle heads to reduce overspray and waste.

 These materials stay compatible with the core packaging story and keep the fiber cycle clean, so the recycler doesn’t curse us with glares through their magnifying glasses.